Berlin Competent Authority (LaGeSo), 06/2022

 - SOUP: Verification if SOUP list is up to date.

-- Complaints directly reported by customers: Information gathered through customer feedback and complaints.
+- Complaints directly reported by customers: Information gathered through customer feedback and complaints (see process for feedback management).

 - Other feedback collected or reported by sales or marketing staff, distributors, or other stakeholders.

 For each part of information, it is assessed whether it is applicable to the company’s product.
-Additionally, its severity is rated on the following scale:
+Additionally, the severity of impact on device safety and performance is rated on the following scale:

 - Severe: Serious injury or death